Cabuyao: Industries and manufacturing

 Dubbed the "Enterprise City," Cabuyao hosts one of the largest e-commerce operators in Southeast Asia, Lazada.
-It is also the location for the distribution hub of J&T Express Philippines, an Indonesian international delivery company, and Ninja Van, a Singaporean logistics company that has its fulfillment hub in Cabuyao, Laguna, to support small and medium enterprises.
+It is also the location for the distribution hub of J&T Express Philippines, an Indonesian international delivery company, and Ninja Van, a Singaporean logistics company that has its fulfillment hub in Cabuyao, to support small and medium enterprises.
 The Unilever Philippines has its mega distribution center warehouse in Cabuyao, the largest in the Philippines.

-Food and beverages conglomerate Nestlé Philippines, which manufactures Bear Brand powdered milk, has a manufacturing facility in barangay Niugan.
-Asia Brewery, Tanduay Distillers, also have a plant in barangay Sala.
-Bakery chain Goldilocks Bakeshop has a plant in barangay Mamatid.
+Food and beverages conglomerate Nestlé Philippines, which manufactures Bear Brand powdered milk, has a manufacturing facility in Niugan.
+Asia Brewery, Tanduay Distillers, also have a plant in Sala.
+Bakery chain Goldilocks Bakeshop has a plant in Mamatid.
 NutriAsia, Del Monte Philippines, Procter & Gamble Philippines, San Miguel Brewery's factories, and Samsung Electro-Mechanics Philippines, Universal Robina Corporation, have a plant in LISP I barangay Pittland.

 Coffee production

 Cabuyao's Bureau of Plant Industry (BPI) has been reported by the Philippine Statistics Authority (PSA) as one of the major producers of coffee in the country.
 The City Agriculture Office showed that as of 2017, 58.5 hectares have been planted with 51,638 Robusta coffee trees (38,400 bearing and 13,238 non-bearing) as well as Liberica coffee trees (4,140 bearing and 1,485 non-bearing) in Cabuyao.
 According to the Department of Agrarian Reform (DAR), 82 families who are beneficiaries of the government's land reform program owned the land planted with the two varieties of coffee, who also formed themselves into the Casile-Guinting Upland Marketing Cooperative (CGUMC) in 2011.
 CGUMC was awarded the most outstanding community-based cooperative in 2017.